7 Money Management Tips For Financial Security

 1. Set Clear Goals

-The only way to know if you are managing your finances successfully is by first setting some clear goals.
+The only way to know if you’re managing your finances successfully is by first setting some clear goals.
+To know how well you’re doing at any given moment, it’s always best to have a “yardstick” to measure your progress with.
 When you make progress towards your goals, you’ll have more confidence to do better.

 Think about what is most important to you.
-Whether it’s paying off credit card debt, creating an emergency fund, or saving for a home, having clear financial goals can help you.
+Whether it’s paying off credit card debt, creating an emergency fund, funding your retirement, or saving for a home, having clear financial goals can help you.

-Write down your short and long-term goals and think about which one is the most important right now.
+Write down your short and long-term goals and prioritize them, by thinking about which one is the most important right now.
+Then think about the next most important goal, and then the next.
+Pretty soon, you’ll have a plan written out and ready to put in place, right away.

 2. Make a Budget

-People who do not make a budget tend to spend money more impulsively, feel less in control, and risk having a negative bank balance.
+People who don’t make a budget tend to spend money more impulsively, feel less in control, and risk having a negative bank balance.

 Learning how to create a budget is a great way to develop healthy money habits.
-It ensures that you have enough funds for the things you need while saving for your future.
-Create a budget to see how much you’ll be able to allocate toward each of your goals.
+It ensures that you have enough funds for the things you need right now, while saving for your future.
+Create a budget to see how much you’ll be able to allocate toward each of your goals, and then fund them, in the order of priority you determined when you set them.

 Use a budgeting Excel worksheet or a free budgeting app and follow these steps to create a monthly budget: